What is self-advocacy?

 The good news is you don’t have to be a politician, salesman or a cheerleader to build support for a quality project.
 Great ideas don’t need to rely on garish presentations.
-But they do need clear, confident voices to articulate them.
+But they do need clear, confident voices and empathy communication skills to articulate them.
 Advocacy, whether in the context of promoting yourself, your abilities, or your ideas, comes down to one sentence and two basic principles: “Illuminate the essence of your topic in a way that communicates value to your listener.”

 Most great ideas, once articulated, sound deceptively simple, eliciting reactions like “I can’t believe I didn’t think of that!”
 But such simplicity is only skin deep.
 Below the surface of brilliance lurks rich complexity, and only by finding essence can we meaningfully reduce the complexity enough to communicate it.

 Self-promotion wizards talk about the “elevator pitch” or the 30-second pitch, which is about how much time you have to make your case if you’re ever lucky enough to share an elevator with Mark Zuckerberg.
 The people with the resources to give you a green light tend to be busy and constantly bombarded by promises of the next big thing.
 If you only have 30 seconds, you can’t waste time on the details.
 You have to hit them with substance.